NikKowPHP/social-brain/a.md

 >
 > **If you are in a relationship that you suspect is emotionally or physically abusive, these tools are not appropriate.** The priority is your safety, which may require professional help to leave, not to communicate better within it.
 >
-> If your anxiety is persistent and debilitating, if you consistently feel unable to regulate your emotions despite practice, or if you suspect your challenges go deeper than everyday communication breakdowns, please seek help from a qualified therapist, counselor, or psychiatrist.
+> If you suspect your challenges go deeper than everyday communication breakdowns, please seek help from a qualified therapist, counselor, or psychiatrist.
 >
 > **Reputable Resources:**
 > *   National Institute of Mental Health (NIMH): [nimh.nih.gov](https://www.nimh.nih.gov/health/find-help)